RyuuXS/Reforestation/README.md

-## Why is the ocean always blue?
-Because the shore never waves back.
+## My wife told me to rub the herbs on the meat for better flavor.
+That's sage advice.